 *Dates and prices are tentative and subject to change, and will be finalised by 1 December 2020.

-The concept of addiction brings to the forefront social, medical and moral questions.
-The intertwined dynamics of health systems, economic considerations and moral (inter)national politics have a combined effect upon the prevention and treatment of addicts.
-Participants will use Amsterdam as a case study as they encounter academic debates, and bolster and challenge their classroom learning with field work and excursions.
-Addiction takes many forms, and Amsterdam offers a unique chance for students to become familiarized with cutting-edge research and practice in every field.
+While problematic use and addiction is not a new problem, few countries have sufficient resources allocated to address it.
+The language and scope of addiction studies has grown in recent years and the concept of addiction brings to the forefront social, medical, and moral questions.
+The intertwined dynamics of health systems, economic considerations, and moral (inter)national politics have a combined effect upon the prevention and treatment of people living with addiction.
+Participants in this institute will immerse themselves in academic debates, and bolster and challenge their online classroom learning with (interactive) assignments and seminars.

 Themes for this year’s institute will include the following:

 Besides engaging with our expert faculty and guest lecturers, a central aspect of the online institute is the opportunity to learn and collaborate with colleagues from around the world.
 During the course, participants will be invited to present in their areas of specialization, and the current state of affairs in their home countries (e.g. policy, prevention, treatment).
 Facilitated workshop sessions assist participants to integrate the research, and practice information learned from a diverse set of lecturers and peers into tangible goals and plans for applying course information to their professional work.